 Shown below is a summary of the major optional benefits for which your agency has contracted.
-A description of principal standard and optional plan provisions is in the following section of this Appendix.
+A description of principal standard and optional plan provisions is in Appendix B.

-Benefit Group

-Member Category Misc Misc Misc Misc Misc Misc Misc

-Demographics

-Actives No No No Yes Yes Yes No

-Transfers/Separated Yes Yes Yes Yes Yes Yes No

-Receiving Yes Yes Yes Yes Yes Yes Yes

-Benefit Provision

-Benefit Formula 2% @ 55 2% @ 55 2.7% @ 55 2.7% @ 55 2.7% @ 55 2% @ 62 2% @ 55

-Social Security Coverage Yes No Yes No No No No

-Full/Modified Modified Full Modified Full Full Full Full

-Employee Contribution Rate 8.00% 8.00% 7.75%

-0.0070 0.0070 7.7.570

-Final Average Compensation Period One Year One Year One Year One Year Three Year Three Year One Year

-Sick Leave Credit No No No No No No No

-Non-Industrial Disability Standard Standard Standard Standard Standard Standard Standard

-Industrial Disability No No No No No No No

-Pre-Retirement Death Benefits

-Optional Settlement 2 Yes Yes Yes Yes Yes Yes No

-1959 Survivor Benefit Level No Level 3 No Level 3 Level 3 Level 3 Level 3

-Special No No No No No No No

-Alternate (firefighters) No No No No No No No

-Post-Retirement Death Benefits

-Lump Sum \$500 \$500 \$500 \$500 \$500 \$500 \$500

-Survivor Allowance (PRSA) Yes Yes Yes Yes Yes Yes No

-COLA 3% 3% 3% 3% 3% 3% 3%
+Benefit Group Member Category Misc Misc Misc Misc Misc Misc Misc Demographics Actives Transfers/Separated Receiving No Yes Yes No Yes Yes No Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No No Yes Benefit Provision Benefit Formula Social Security Coverage Full/Modified 2% @ 55 Yes Modified 2% @ 55 No Full 2.7% @ 55 Yes Modified 2.7% @ 55 No Full 2.7% @ 55 No Full 2% @ 62 No Full Employee Contribution Rate 8.00% 8.00% 7.75% Final Average Compensation Period One Year One Year One Year One Year Three Year Three Year Sick Leave Credit No No No No No No Non-Industrial Disability Standard Standard Standard Standard Standard Standard Industrial Disability No No No No No No Pre-Retirement Death Benefits Optional Settlement 2 1959 Survivor Benefit Level Special Alternate (firefighters) Yes No No No Yes Level 3 No No Yes No No No Yes Level 3 No No Yes Level 3 No No Yes Level 3 No No Post-Retirement Death Benefits Lump Sum Survivor Allowance (PRSA) \$500 Yes \$500 Yes \$500 Yes \$500 Yes \$500 Yes \$500 Yes \$500 No COLA 3% 3% 3% 3% 3% 3% 3%